-NFS 6950 Capstone Course in Nutrition and Wellness
+NFS 6950 Capstone Course in Nutrition and Wellness 3 s.h.

 Using knowledge gained from course work and experiences, students address a current issue related to nutrition and wellness.
-The capstone course consists of analysis of the scientific healthcare literature and completion of an original research or creative project.
+The capstone course consists of analysis of the scientific and health care literature and completion of an original research or creative project.
 Prerequisite: permission of instructor.

-NFS 6960 Thesis
+NFS 6960 Thesis 3 s.h.

 Original research on a topic related to nutrition, to be approved by the thesis advisor: a thorough literature review, formulating a research question or hypothesis, detailed description of the research methods, collecting and analyzing data, interpreting results, and drawing conclusions.
-Preparation of the written thesis committee.
+Preparation of the written thesis.
+Oral presentation and defense of findings to the thesis committee.
 Prerequisite: permission of instructor.